 where $\zeta_{k\eta}$ is some curvature/localization complexity of $\mu_{k\eta}$ at time $t = k\eta$.
-For general initial measure $\mu$, the diffused version $\mu_{t}$ could be non-log-concave, depending on the time scale $t$.
-In Section~\ref{sec:multi-scale}, we introduce a notion of multi-scale complexity that describes the localization difficulty for generic $\mu$, first to the literature.
+For a general initial measure $\mu$, the diffused version $\mu_{t}$ could be non-log-concave, depending on the time scale $t$.
+In Section~\ref{sec:multi-scale}, we introduce a notion of multi-scale complexity that describes the localization difficulty for generic $\mu$ and is new to the literature.
 The multi-scale corresponds to the effective signal-to-noise ratio for the denoising step at each time scale $t$.

 \paragraph{Multi-Scale Complexity: Beyond Log-Concavity.} With any initial measure $\mu$, the Ornstein-Uhlenbeck diffusion process at different time scales $t$ is closely tied to a multi-scale smoothing, at different signal-to-noise ratio $\sr = \sr(t)$ (defined in \eqref{eqn:key}),